-As part of a three-month trial from 31 July 2017 till 31 October 2017, most buses plying the Tampines feeder bus route are equipped with Wi-Fi.
+As part of a one year trial from 31 July 2017 till 31 July 2018, most buses plying the Tampines feeder bus route are equipped with Wi-Fi.

 The Wi-Fi network does not require a password, and commuters only need to select the select the network “freewifi@svc291” to connect to the network.

 After reaching the launch screen, commuters can immediately start enjoying free Wi-Fi at a tap of the “Connect” button.

 During a bus ride in the off-peak hours, we managed to get a download speed of under 4 megabits per second and an upload speed of just under 9 megabits per second, depending on the location of the bus.
 In general, Wi-Fi speeds are the fastest at the front of the bus, near the electronics bay which is where we presume the router is hidden in (underneath the staircase on double-deck buses, at the front of the bus for single-deck buses).
 Wi-Fi coverage throughout the bus is good, and speeds are adequate for general surfing of the internet.

 Currently, the trial is limited to Bus Service 291, which plies two loops within the Tampines estate.
 Here’s a convenient map for easy reference:

 From our observations, Volvo B9TL (CDGE and Wright) and Scania K230UB buses have received the Wi-Fi routers.